solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 4. On the pipeline run details screen, you will see a graphical representation of the activities within the pipeline, as well as a list of the individual activity runs.
 Both provide status indicators for each activity.

-   > This view allows you to monitor the overall status of the pipeline run, and observe the status of each activity contained within the pipeline.
+   > This view allows you to monitor the overall status of the pipeline run, and observe each activity's status within the pipeline.
 The screen will auto-refresh for five minutes.
 If auto-refresh does not occur or your pipeline run takes longer than five minutes, you can get updates by selecting the Refresh button on the canvas toolbar.

    ![The pipeline run canvas is displayed, with activities list in the graph and in a list for in the Activity runs panel.](media/ex02-monitoring-pipeline-runs-details.png "Pipeline run details")

-5. To get a better understanding of the types of information you can get from the monitoring capabilities, let us explore what information is available for each of the activities in the Activity runs list.
+5. To get a better understanding of the types of information you can get from the monitoring capabilities, let us explore what information is available for each activity in the Activity runs list.
 Start by hovering your mouse cursor over the **Import Customer dimension** activity and select the **Output** icon that appears.

    ![The output icon is highlighted on the Import Customer dimension activity row.](media/ex02-monitoring-copy-activity-output.png "Copy activity output")